pedromgdo/Spammy-the-bot/README.md

 ## How to Install

-- Download Python atleast version 3.0
+- Download Python at least version 3.0
 - Get fbchat using: ```$ pip install fbchat ```
 - Start the bot using: ```$ python .\FBSpammy.py```
 - Follow instructions on screen to start spamming